-The Program is open to participation by San Diego Gas & Electric Company commercial customers in the Public Institutions and Healthcare subsegments.
-The Program will enrolls Aggregators who meet Program requirements and enter into a program participation agreement with the Implementer.
-This open market allows a wide range of solutions to identify energy efficiency projects that deliver measurable Total System Benefit.
+The Program will be open to participation by San Diego Gas & Electric commercial customers in the Lodging subsector.
+The Program will enroll any aggregator that meets the Program requirements and enters into a Program Participation Agreement with Mendota Group.
+This open market will allow a wide range of solutions to identify energy efficiency projects that deliver measurable Total System Benefits.
+Incentives offered will be most valuable during summer peak and net peak hours.

 Population-level NMEC rules will be used to verify savings, and a pay-for-performance payment structure based on those verified savings will be used to incentivize participation.
 In addition, the Program will offer an installation payment based on the estimated incentive determined at project installation.
-If a site's usage pattern makes it ineligible for population-based NMEC measurement, the Aggregator may be offered a site-based NMEC alternative if the project meets all of the site-based NMEC eligibility criteria.
+If a site's usage pattern makes it ineligible for population-based NMEC measurement, the aggregator may be offered a site-based NMEC alternative if they meet all of the site-based NMEC eligibility criteria.

-GRID-PIH leverages a market access model, which provides opportunity for projects that incorporate a broad array of measures and services that successfully demonstrate Total System Benefit based on normalized, metered energy use during the performance period.
-Primary Program participants are termed Aggregators because they aggregate multiple energy saving projects as a means of diversifying their risk since projects receive payments based on TSB produced.
+GRID-Lodging leverages a market access model, which provides opportunity for projects that incorporate a broad array of measures and services that successfully demonstrate Total System Benefit (TSB) based on normalized, metered energy use during the performance period.
+Primary program participants are termed Aggregators because they aggregate multiple energy saving projects as a means of diversifying their risk since projects receive payments based on TSB produced.
 This performance-based approach both encourages novel approaches to saving energy and promotes whole building energy solutions.

 Aggregators employ a variety of strategies to encourage customer participation, with few limits on the mechanisms that can be used to advance projects.
-These mechanisms can include external financing, using incentives to reduce measure first cost, and combining with other Distributed Energy Resources (DERs) such as energy storage, demand response, and transportation electrification opportunities.
-Customers can also opt to self-aggregate, bearing the risks of underperformance or capturing the full incentive benefits for project performance that exceeds estimates.
+These mechanisms can include external financing, using incentives to reduce measure first cost, combining with other Distributed Energy Resources (DERs) such as energy storage, demand response, and transportation electrification opportunities.
+Customers can also opt to self-aggregate, bearing the risks of underperformance themselves.

 The Program design, based on the concept of aligning incentives with TSB, creates symmetry between contractor/customer incentives and the TSB each project produces.
-Incentives are directly tied to TSB and projects that produce more TSB receive higher incentives.
-This incentive design approach is consistent with the CPUC's Decision 23-06-055, Section 8.1 because it provides for uniform payment terms for Aggregators, incentive rates are based upon the TSB savings value, and the savings are measured using population-level NMEC methods.
+Incentives are directly tied to TSB and measures that produce more TSB receive higher incentives.
+This incentive design approach is consistent with the CPUC's Decision 23-06-055, Section 8.1 because it provides for uniform payment terms for aggregators, incentive rates are based upon the TSB savings value, and the savings are measured using population-level NMEC methods.

-The Program is open to participation by SDG&E's commercial private institutions and healthcare subsector customers.
-GRID-PIH will enroll any Aggregator who meets Program requirements and enters into a program participation agreement.
+The Program is open to participation by SDG&E's commercial lodging subsector customers.
+GRID-Lodging will enroll any Aggregator that meets program requirements and enters into a Program Participation Agreement.
+Incentive levels are aligned with savings that provide the most value to the utility's electric and gas systems.
 Aggregators receive information through and upload information to the Program's online application.
 The custom-built application (GRID) enables Aggregators to obtain project incentive estimates and better understand what makes a project successful.
 The Program website also includes program-specific and general energy efficiency program information, training materials, and frequently asked questions.
 The Program uses the CalEnviroScreen mapping tool to identify projects in Disadvantaged Communities (DACs).